albertattard/spring-boot-camp/docs/02-data/06-custom-queries/03-by-country.md

 ---
 layout: default
+title: Filter by a country
-title: Custom Queries
+parent: Custom Queries
-parent: Spring Data
+grand_parent: Spring Data
-nav_order: 6
+nav_order: 3
-permalink: docs/data/custom-queries/
+permalink: docs/data/custom-queries/find-by-country/
 ---

-# Custom Query
+# Filter by a country
 {: .no_toc }

-We are able to return all offices using the provided [`findAll()`](https://docs.spring.io/spring-data/commons/docs/current/api/org/springframework/data/repository/CrudRepository.html#findAll--) method.
-In this section we will introduce custom queries and take advantage of [Spring Repositories](https://docs.spring.io/spring-data/jpa/docs/current/reference/html/#jpa.repositories).

-For the time being we will not expose any of the features added here to the front-end as this is covered at a later stage.
-Our changes should stop at the service layer.

 ## Table of contents
 {: .no_toc .text-delta }